 Seek the Fair Land by Walter Macken

-Published in 1959, Macken’s classic is set during Oliver Cromwell’s invasion of Ireland, from 1649-1653.
+Published in 1959, Macken’s novel is Irish historical fiction set during Oliver Cromwell’s invasion of Ireland, from 1649-1653.
 After their village is massacred, the MacMahon family flee to the western wilds seeking a new life.
 Heartbreaking but beautiful, brutal yet inspiring, this is the book to read if you’re in the mood for an epic adventure.

 Have you been to any of the places featured in these Irish novels and short stories?
 What are your favourite books set in Ireland?